-NASSCO will repower Cranes 15 and 16, two of the largest cranes at the shipyard and the biggest emitters of diesel particulate relative to the remaining crane engines such as Cranes 12 and 14.
-Although the current whirley crane engines for Cranes 15 and 16 are equipped with DPF and SCR aftertreatment devices to reduce emissions, NASSCO determined that the newest available EPA certified Tier 4F engines for this horsepower rating will result in significantly lower DPM emissions than the existing configuration and are therefore prioritized accordingly in this plan.
+NASSCO will repower Cranes 15 and 16, two of the largest cranes at the shipyard.
+Although the current whirley crane engines are equipped with DPF and SCR aftertreatment devices to reduce emissions, NASSCO determined that the newest available EPA certified Tier 4F engines for this horsepower rating will result in significantly lower DPM emissions than the existing configuration, even after accounting for the reduction from renewable diesel.

-NASSCO expects to purchase the first engine in 2026.
-Accounting for lead times for manufacturing, permitting, materials, and installation, NASSCO projects a tentative completion date between October 2027 and June 2028.
-NASSCO expects to purchase the second engine in 2027 and follow a similar timeline, with a tentative completion date in late 2028 to mid-2029.
+NASSCO expects to purchase the first engine in 2025.
+Accounting for lead times for manufacturing, permitting, materials, and installation, NASSCO projects a tentative completion date between October 2026 and June 2027.
+NASSCO expects to purchase the second engine in 2026 and follow a similar timeline, with a tentative completion date in late 2027 to mid-2028.